sdkrystian/NotPacman/README.md

 # NotPacman
-Like pacman, but definitely not.
+A package manager like pacman, but definitely not.

 # Use
 Set download directory with cd \<path>